xen-42/cosmic-horror-fishing-buddies/README.md

 ![cosmic horror fishing buddies](https://github.com/xen-42/cosmic-horror-fishing-buddies/assets/22628069/47687a63-0313-41dd-9d79-adcf58372c06)

 Huge thanks to JohnCorby for helping me set up Mirror with the mod.
-And shout-out to \_nebula and everyone who's contributed to [Quantum Space Buddies](https://github.com/misternebula/quantum-space-buddies), for the inspiration and code that I stole.
+And shout-out to \_nebula and everyone who's contributed to [Quantum Space Buddies](https://github.com/misternebula/quantum-space-buddies), for the inspiration ~~and code that I stole~~.

 ## Features (spoilers)
 #### What is synced: